Outsourcing is Dead.

 Technology enablement is critical for business transformation, whether internally or outsourced.
 A value-centric outsourcing partner will empower their teams with industry-leading tools — and today, that includes AI.

-According to our survey, 78% of respondents say their current outsourcing vendors have at least some AI capabilities.
-Additionally, 84% of respondents in the tech industry — and 71% of respondents in other industries — say it’s either moderately or very important for their outsourcing vendors to have AI capabilities.
+In our 2025 report, 82% of respondents said their current outsourcing vendors had at least some AI capabilities, up from 78% in 2024.
+Additionally, 89% of respondents in the tech industry — and 77% of respondents in other industries — indicated it was either moderately or very important for their outsourcing vendors to have AI capabilities, up from 84% and 71% in 2024.

 Tech Industry